Vampire: The Masquerade – Bloodlines: Gameplay

 Ranged combat is first-person, with character points assigned to the firearms skill determining the shot's accuracy and how long it takes to target an opponent.
 Melee combat is third-person, with access to weapons such as katanas and sledgehammers for melee combat, or pistols, crossbows, and flamethrowers for firearm combat.
 If a player sneaks up on an opponent, they can perform an instant kill; weapons provide unique instant kill animations.
 The player can block attacks manually or automatically by leaving their character idle.
 They can use stealth in missions by sneaking past guards and security cameras, picking locks, and hacking computers to locate alternative routes.

 Each clan has specific Disciplines, which can be used in combat and to create approaches to quests.
 Although some powers overlap clans, no two clans share the same three Disciplines.
 More physical vampires can enhance themselves to become fast and lethal killers or summon spirit allies to attack their foes; others can mentally dominate their targets to force their cooperation or render themselves invisible to hide from detection; and others can boil their opponent's blood from afar.
 The ability Blood Buff (which temporarily upgrades physical abilities) is common to all vampires.
 Several abilities can be active at the same time.
 Blood is a primary currency in Bloodlines, used to activate Disciplines and abilities.
 It is drained with each use and can be replenished by drinking from rats, visiting blood banks, or drinking from humans by attacking or seducing them; the player can feed on enemies during combat.
 Drinking from innocents for too long can kill them, costing a character humanity points.

 Players are penalized for using certain vampiric abilities in front of witnesses; exposing their existence loses masquerade points, although additional masquerade points can be earned from quests and other actions.
 Violating the masquerade five times draws the ire of vampire hunters and loses the game.
 The player has humanity points, representing the vampire's humanity.
-Some actions cost humanity points; a low humanity score alters available dialog options to become more aggressive and increases the chance of entering a frenzied state and embarking on a killing spree when the vampire's blood is low.
+Some actions cost humanity points; a low humanity score alters available dialogue options to become more aggressive and increases the chance of entering a frenzied state and embarking on a killing spree when the vampire's blood is low.
 A large amount of damage can also trigger this frenzy.
 Like masquerade points, losing all humanity points ends the game, with the vampire becoming a mindless beast.
 Some areas, known as Elysium, prevent the use of Disciplines or weapons.
 Players can recruit a ghoul, Heather, as a customizable servant who gives them blood, gifts, and money.